 The One SC Fund: COVID-19 Response, housed at Central Carolina Community Foundation, has awarded $551,000 to 25 organizations across South Carolina.
 The grants were awarded through a targeted approach to...
 Read More

-The One SC Fund: COVID-19 Response is no longer accepting applications.
+The One SC Fund: COVID-19 Response grant application closes June 30, 2021.

 For information on One SC Fund Hurricane Response grants, please click below.

 The One SC Fund is a statewide disaster response fund that supports nonprofit organizations providing relief and recovery assistance after state-declared disasters.
 The Fund was first activated by Governor Haley after the 2015 historic flood and since supported South Carolinians through Hurricanes Matthew (2016) and Florence (2018).
 In response to the flood and hurricanes, the One SC Fund has: